Your Ultimate Guide

 Le Point du FLE

-Le Point du FLE is the most famous directory of resources to help learn French and to help teach French.
-Most famously used as an exhaustive resource centre for French teachers, it also has an extensive section for students of the French language.
+Le Point du FLE is the most famous directory of resources to help learn and teach French.
+Most famously used as an exhaustive resource centre for teachers, it also has an extensive section for students of the French language.
 Hélène Weinachter’s site is also cited by most official French language academic authority figures such as the Bibliothèque Nationale de France and FLE.fr.
 Note that the whole site is in French!

 Open Culture has a page exclusively dedicated to learning French online for free, which fits the mould of this article perfectly.
 With over 1800 shares, this page shares all the major players who give free French lessons, and interestingly gives links to free resources for download on iTunes too.
 Good, smart description are given with each link.